 The first step to creating a family disaster plan is to hold a family meeting to discuss the dangers of hurricanes and other emergencies, such as fires and other severe weather.

 For hurricanes, families should openly discuss sheltering options.
 If a hurricane sets its sights on Central Florida, it is important Lake County residents know where they plan to shelter for the duration of the storm.
-Because of the destructive power and torrential rainfall of a hurricane, residents in a manufactured home or low-lying area should never ignore an evacuation order.
+Because of the destructive power and torrential rainfall of a hurricane, residents in a manufactured home or low-lying area should always shelter in a safe site-built structure.

 A well-thought-out plan of action for you and your family can go a long way toward reducing potential suffering from any type of disaster that could strike.
 Household emergency plans should be kept simple.
 The best emergency plans are those that are easy to remember.
 Some other tips to include in a family disaster plan include: